GeorgeSolorio/appStoreClone/README.md

 A case study based on [Brian Voong's](https://www.youtube.com/channel/UCuP2vJ6kRutQBfRmdcI92mA) tutorials on iOS.
 The app attempts to mock Apple's App Store behavior.
 These behaviors consist of fetching iTunes data, displaying multiple tab controllers, displaying data in scroll view cells and animated feedback

-The project follows the MVC artchitecture along with an API service class.
+The project follows the MVC architecture along with an API service class.
-The entire app consits of four different tab controllers that demonstrate the data in four different ways
+The entire app contains four different tab controllers that demonstrate data representation in different ways

-* **Music tab** consist of a Table View list with songs from Taylor Swift
+* **Music tab** consist of a lists with songs from Taylor Swift

 * **Today tab** consists of todays' highly rated apps.